chico/VPImageCropper/README.md

 VPImageCropper
 ==============

+##Installation
+###Copy Source Files
+You can simply copy VPImageCropperViewController.* files into you project.

 ##Usage
 It's incredibly easy to use this kit.
 Before present the cropper view controller, you should implement the protocol ``VPImageCropperDelegate``: